DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/installer.rst

 If you have not connected the device, connect it now then click the :guilabel:`Scan for Devices` button again.

-If the device *is* connected but not found, you may need to install the devices drivers for it.
+If the device *is* connected but not found refer to the :doc:`/support/ex-cs-diagnose` page for assistance.

-.. todo::  If the device is not recognised.

 **Multiple Devices Found**